grimsa/grimsa.github.io/_posts/2016-12-24-hibernate-multi-table-bulk-id-strategies.md

 However, when creation of ID tables is either problematic or not possible, one of existing alternative `MultiTableBulkIdStrategy` implementations could be used.

 Or, as they say, you can always roll your own.

+## 2017-07-18 Update

+Hibernate 5.2.8 added a number of new [Bulk-id strategies when you can’t use temporary tables](http://in.relation.to/2017/02/01/non-temporary-table-bulk-id-strategies/).

+These new strategies have only slight differences and a good starting point is to go with `InlineIdsOrClauseBulkIdStrategy`, which is supported by all major relational database systems.